The trails in Mt. Hood Territory are a true hiker's paradise with glaciers, meadows and alpine lakes all within reach here.

 Just a stone’s throw away from Table Rock Wilderness Area is the Molalla River Recreation Corridor which lures not only hikers but whitewater enthusiasts, equestrians and anglers.With trails along the beautiful waterway offering incredible views this stop offers something for everybody.

-An internationally recognized demonstration forest and outdoor education site sitting on 80 acres between Sherwood and Wilsonville.With well maintained and well marked hiking trails, streams, creeks, a recreation field, picnic area and overnight cabins. it's a wonderful place to spend a day and you can bring your fur babies on leashes too.
+An internationally recognized demonstration forest and outdoor education site sitting on 80 acres between Sherwood and Wilsonville, with well maintained and well marked hiking trails, streams, creeks, a recreation field, and picnic area. it's a wonderful place to spend a day and you can bring your fur babies on leashes too.

 Revel in the views, quirky wildlife and 4-mile trail network of varying difficulty, winding through the towering trees that are home to a diverse range of wildlife at Mt.
 Talbert Nature Park.
 The hiking trails feel like you're in a secluded area of wilderness, even though you're only minutes away from shopping, lodging and dining options.